pdxparrot/assets/SETUP.md

 # Viewer

-* Create an empty Prefab and add the project Viewer script to it
+* Create a Viewer Prefab in Prefabs/Viewers add the project GameViewer component to it
   * Layer: Viewer
   * Add a camera under the prefab (Camera)
     * Clear Flags: Solid Color (or Skybox for a skybox)
     * Background: Opaque Black (or Default for a skybox)
     * Remove the Audio Listener
     * Add CinemachineBrain to Camera
-    * Add a Post Process Layer component to the Camera object
+    * Add a Post-process Layer component to the Camera object
       * Set the Layer to PostProcessing
       * Make sure Directly to Camera Target is unchecked
   * Attach the Camera to the Viewer component